 No.

-Do you think they purposely made up this whole story, concocted this story about a YouTube video just so they wouldn't have to tell us the truth about radical Islamists?
+So when you look at what happened in Orlando, look at the tapes they released today or the transcripts, and then you think of your situation, do you think they purposely made up this whole story, concocted this story about a YouTube video just so they wouldn't have to tell us the truth about radical Islamists?

 I do.

-So Hillary purposefully lied to us when she said it was related to a YouTube video, because and we know that through testimony.
+So Hillary purposefully lied to us when she said it was related to a YouTube video, and we know that through testimony.

 Nobody talked to us.